lucianoayres/taco/README.md

 ## Why Taco? 🤔

-Working with large collections of text files can be cumbersome, especially when preparing data for large language models or consolidating documentation and source code.
-Manually aggregating these files is not only time-consuming but also prone to errors and inconsistencies. **Taco** streamlines this process by automating the collection and consolidation of text files, ensuring a clean and efficient workflow.
-Whether you're a developer looking to create comprehensive prompts for LLMs or need to compile documentation from various sources, Taco simplifies your tasks and boosts your productivity.
+-   🗂️ Efficient Aggregation: Automatically collects and consolidates large numbers of text files.
+-   ⏱️ Saves Time: Eliminates the need for manual copying and pasting, speeding up your workflow.
+-   🛡️ Reduces Errors: Minimizes inconsistencies and mistakes associated with manual file handling.
+-   🤖 LLM Integration: Perfect for preparing data and creating comprehensive prompts for large language models.
+-   📚 Simplifies Documentation: Easily compiles documentation and source code from various sources.
+-   🚀 Boosts Productivity: Streamlines tasks to enhance overall efficiency and effectiveness.

 ## Features ✨